 In this blog post, I want to focus on a journey that began almost seven years ago and led us to this point.
 It’s the story of a young company that started as a consulting business and then launched its own software product, with no external funding and no experience in basically anything we were about to do.
 It’s also the story of a young engineer who couldn’t sleep until he solved the “big workflow problem”.
 And most of all, it’s a story about the kind of people you need to make great things happen.

 I can’t fathom how many times I’ve told the Camunda story over the years:

 We started as consultants for BPM back in 2008, understood that the dominating BPMS products (mostly from big vendors) didn’t cut it, launched Camunda BPM in 2013 as a developer-friendly alternative and built an international software business with rapid revenue growth each year.
-Today we employ more than 130 amazing colleagues, and thousands of organizations use Camunda to automate their core business processes, among them Allianz Insurances, Goldman Sachs and T-Mobile.
+Today we employ more than 130 amazing colleagues, and thousands of organizations use Camunda to automate their core business processes, among them Goldman Sachs, Zalando and T-Mobile.
 All of that while still being profitable and without piggybacking on any hype topics like RPA or low-code, but simply by solving an actual problem with an outstanding product.